ChanthMiao/ghc-wiki-mirror/commentary/rts/haskell-execution/pointer-tagging.md

 - On entry to a non-top-level function, R1 is assumed tagged

-If we don't assume the value of the tag bits in these places, then extra code is needed to untag the pointer.
+If we don't assume the value of the tag bits in these places, then extra code is needed to untag the pointer or ensure a tag is present.
 If we can assume the value of the tag bits, then we just take this into account when indexing off R1.

 This means that everywhere that enters either a case continuation or a non-top-level function must ensure that R1 is correctly tagged.
 For a case continuation, the possibilities are: